scottdware/panco/docs/about.md

 During my testing, those are the only cases where I've seen "oddities" happen.
 But in all cases, **_NOTHING_** is deleted or removed fromt the configuration (unless you choose to remove something).

-For more infomation on these actions, please refer to the following guide:
+For more infomation on these actions, please refer to the following guide from Palo Alto:

 [Actions for Modifying a Configuration](https://docs.paloaltonetworks.com/pan-os/9-0/pan-os-panorama-api/pan-os-xml-api-request-types/pan-os-xml-api-request-types-and-actions/configuration-actions/actions-for-modifying-a-configuration.html)

 ## References

 [PAN-OS® and Panorama™API Usage Guide](https://docs.paloaltonetworks.com/pan-os/9-0/pan-os-panorama-api.html)

-[Palo Alto pango library](https://github.com/PaloAltoNetworks/pango) [Go Programming Language](https://golang.org)
+[Palo Alto pango library](https://github.com/PaloAltoNetworks/pango)

+[Go Programming Language](https://golang.org)